 How front brake pads work

-Brake pads are designed to work with a car’s brake discs to slow it down.
-They are installed in the brake calipers and are pushed against the discs by pistons, which are in turn moved by brake fluid that is pressurised via the master cylinder.
+Brake pads are installed in the brake calipers and are pushed against the brake discs by pistons, which are in turn moved by brake fluid that is pressurised via the master cylinder.

 Some cars have brake pad wear indicators, which activate a light on the dashboard when the pads have worn down to a set limit.
-Most pads don’t, though, so the only way of telling how worn a pad is is to examine the level of fluid in the brake fluid reservoir (which drops as the pad wears) or to take the wheel off and inspect the pad.
+If not, the only way of telling how worn a pad is is to examine the level in the brake fluid reservoir (which drops as the pad wears) or to take the wheel off and inspect the pad.

 This task requires some experience, but uses basic tools, and will take up to an hour per wheel, depending on your model.